phillipsharring/gameoflife/README.md

 # GameOfLife

-An implementation of Conway's Game of Life.
+An implementation of Conway's Game of Life in OOP PHP.

 With help from Laracast's [Code Katas](http://laracasts.com/series/code-katas-in-php) and [Gulp File](https://laracasts.com/lessons/how-to-trigger-tests-on-save).

 ## Requirements